-When you’re setting up your business, there are a lot of things on your to-do list, from submitting the right documents to legally form your business, to writing up an operating agreement, choosing a registered agent, setting up your bank account, and getting your EIN.
+When you’re setting up your business, there’re a lot of things on your to-do list, from submitting the right documents to legally forming your business, to writing up an operating agreement, choosing a registered agent, setting up your bank account, and getting your EIN.

-Then, once your business is up and running, there are going to be more deadlines that you’ll need to adhere to in order to legally keep your business going.
-It can all become overwhelming, and it can also become easy to forget about papers that you need to file or taxes that you need to pay when you’re working with clients.
+Then, once your business is up and running, there are more deadlines to keep track of in order to legally keep your business going.
+It can be super overwhelming, and it’s easy to forget about papers that you need to file or taxes that you need to pay when you’re working with clients.

-This is where Hyke can come in really handy.
-We’re freelancers, too, so we know firsthand how hard it can be to run a business all on your own—and we also know how easy it can be to make costly mistakes.
+This is where Hyke come in.
+We’re freelancers, too, so we know firsthand how hard it can be to run a business all on your own.
+And we know how easy it can be to make costly mistakes.
 That’s why we set out to help fellow freelancers avoid common errors, especially when they’re first starting out.

 We created a platform that can help you at every step, so you can focus more on making money while doing what you love.
 Reach out to us to learn more about how we can support your efforts at growing your unique brand.

 With the freedom that comes with working for yourself comes a lot of responsibility.

 But, being aware of the most common mistakes means that you can be proactive about doing things like writing a plan, getting the right amount of funding, protecting your assets, and keeping accurate records.